utep-cs-systems-courses/threaded-video-player-Bamolina/ProducerConsumerLab/README.md

 To run:
-1. Execute the command python3 VideoLab.py
+1. Run an X server e.g VcXsrv
-2. Enjoy
+2. Execute the command python3 VideoLab.py

-I DID IT!
+3. Enjoy

-well, maybe not
+I DID IT, IT ACTUALLY WORKS NOW!